VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Dataset Generation

-The test dataset for validating our approach were generated in two splits: in-distribution and out-of-distribution.
-In-distribution samples are generated by setting aside 100 unique polygons per link diameter from the large dataset which are not part of the training set.
-The out-distribution samples were generated using specific polygon types which have visibility graph properties significantly different than the training set.
-Appendix (Section \ref{subsec:testdataset_gen}) details upon the specific test set generation process for out-of-distribution.
-The training and testing datasets has been made publicly \href{https://drive.google.com/drive/folders/1eDmPRZmPTVcOf6WMPWkGYpfF3CburiAN?usp=sharing}{available} for further research.
+The test dataset for validating our approach is generated in two splits: \textit{in-distribution} and \textit{out-of-distribution}.
+In-distribution samples are obtained by setting aside 100 unique polygons per link diameter from the larger dataset, ensuring they are not included in the training set.
+Out-of-distribution samples are generated using specific polygon types whose visibility graph properties differ significantly from those in the training set.
+Appendix~\ref{subsec:testdataset_gen} provides details of the out-of-distribution test set generation process and further demonstrates that our dataset exhibits greater diversity in visibility graph properties compared to existing real-world datasets.
+Both the training and testing datasets are publicly \href{https://rahulmoorthy19.github.io/VisDiff/}{available} for further research.